microsoft/AcademicContent/Workshop/5. Stream Analytics/Azure Stream Analytics HOL (C#).md

 <a name="Exercise4"></a>
 ## Exercise 4: Prepare queries and test with sample data ##

 Now that your job is set up, there's much more you can do with Stream Analytics than simply view the raw data presented to it.
-The whole point of Stream Analytics is being able to query the data in real time.
-In this exercise, you'll use the [Stream Analytics Query Language](https://msdn.microsoft.com/en-us/library/azure/Dn834998.aspx) to query a sample data set for potentially fraudulent ATM transactions.
+The whole point of Stream Analytics is being able to query real-time data streams.
+In this exercise, you will use the [Stream Analytics Query Language](https://msdn.microsoft.com/en-us/library/azure/Dn834998.aspx) to query a sample data set for potentially fraudulent ATM transactions.
 It is always a good idea to test your queries against sample data before deploying them against live data streams, because with sample data, you can verify that a known set of inputs produces the expected outputs.

 To flag potentially fraudulent withdrawals from ATMs, you will query for transactions performed with the same ATM card at different ATM machines within a specified time window (60 seconds).
 In real life, you would probably use a larger time window and perhaps even factor in the distance between ATM machines.
 However, a narrower time window is useful in a lab environment because it allows you to perform meaningful experiments in minutes rather than hours.